riteshnaik/Crawling-and-Deduplication-of-Polar-Datasets-Using-Nutch-and-Tika/README.md

 crawls.
 The Selenium plugin parses the JavaScript, and passes the content to the consecutive rounds in the Nutch crawl.
 This helps as the AJAX/JavaScript dependent content is being stored in the database

+##Did you get more data after installing the Tika updates and recrawling?
+By the time we had reached the second crawl the ADE site was already down so we could only crawl AMD and ACADIS.
+We observed that the first crawl of ACADIS we came across total of 4982 URLs and fetched 1976 URLs.
+In the crawl with enhanced Tika and Selenium we came across 8927 URLs and fetched 3838 URLs.
+So we got more data than the previous crawl for the ACADIS website.
+Whereas the data we got from the AMD site went down in the second crawl.
+This is was because many webpages showed “404-You have selected a page within the GCMD web site which does not exist.”
+The fetch for these pages failed with a HTTP code of 503.
+Because of this the number of URLs in the queue in the consecutive rounds decreased significantly.